Case Summary 🔎

 fig 6.
 A collagen membrane was placed to cover the graft material.

 fig 7.
-It was submerged and sutured using Supramid suture material.
+It was submerged and sutured using Supramid suture material to prevent micro movement.

 fig 8.
 A radiograph taken immediately after surgery